University of Central Arkansas: Mascot

 The UCA athletic teams first had a mascot in 1920.
 According to Dr. Ted Worley, author of A History of The Arkansas State Teachers College, the UCA teams from 1908 to 1919 were referred to by many names, including: Tutors, Teachers, Pedagogues, Pea-Pickers, and Normalites.
 In 1920, the Bears became the mascot for the teams.
 However, the teams were called the "Bears" in print until April 7, 1921.
 Dr. Worley also quoted sources as saying the Bear was an appropriate symbol for the school because Arkansas' nickname was the "Bear State".
 The women's teams were known as the Bearettes for several years.
 The name of Sugar Bear came later.
 Victor E. Bear came about in 1999 and Victoria E. Bear came soon after.
 Bruce D. Bear became the newest addition to the UCA family in 2006.

-Main Hall
+Old Main

-UCA's Main Hall is the oldest building on campus.
+UCA's Old Main is the oldest building on campus.
 This building was completed in 1919 and was built by George Donaghey, the man for whom Donaghey Avenue is named and a former governor of the State of Arkansas.
 After the building was built it served a dual role as the administration building and as a classroom building.
 It continued to serve as the administration building until the 1960s.
 On February 11, 2011, the building was named on the National Register of Historic Places.